spruthvika/Zeomega-training-angular/readme.txt

 To open the Angular app with Live Server in Visual Studio Code, follow these steps:

 1.Open Visual Studio Code and navigate to the root of the project (Zeomega-training-angular).
-2.Find the product.html file located in the products folder.
+2.Find the product.html file located in the Zeomega-training-angular folder.
 3.Right-click on the product.html file and select "Open with Live Server".
 4.The Angular app should now open in your default web browser using Live Server.